Measles, Mumps, Rubella and Varicella (MMRV) Vaccine

 What are measles, mumps, rubella and varicella?

 Measles, mumps, rubella and varicella are diseases caused by viruses.
 The viruses are easily spread through the air when an infected person coughs or sneezes.
-You can become infected when you breathe in air or touch a surface contaminated with virus.
-The viruses can be spread through contact with an infected person’s saliva such as by sharing food, drinks or cigarettes, or by kissing.
-Varicella can also be spread by contact with fluid from the varicella blisters.
+You can become infected when you breathe in air or touch a surface contaminated with this virus.
+The viruses can also spread through contact with an infected person’s saliva when sharing food, drinks, cigarettes, or by kissing.
+Varicella can also be spread by contact with fluid from the chickenpox or shingles blisters.

 Mumps causes fever, headaches, and swelling of the salivary glands and cheeks.
 More serious complications include encephalitis.
 About 1 in 20 people with mumps get mumps meningitis, an infection of the lining of the brain.
 Mumps can also cause temporary deafness.
 Permanent deafness occurs in less than 1 in 20,000 people with mumps.
-About 1 in 4 adult men and teenage boys develop painful swelling of the testicles.
+Adults and teens with mumps can have painful swelling of the testicles (about 1 in 4 cases) or ovaries (about 1 in 20 cases).

 Rubella, also known as German measles, can cause serious complications and birth defects in an unborn baby including deafness, eye problems, heart defects, liver damage, and brain damage.
 This is called Congenital Rubella Syndrome.
 It occurs in about 9 out of 10 babies born to women who become infected with the virus in the first 3 months of their pregnancy.
 Rubella can also cause miscarriage or stillbirth.